-Note: If a significant change in a member's condition leads to increasing service needs, the assessment timeframe is expedited and service changes are instituted within ten calendar days.
+Note: If a significant change in a member's condition leads to increasing service needs, the assessment timeframe is expedited, and service changes are instituted within ten calendar days.
 "Significant change" might include a member becoming medically complex or fragile, identification of a substance dependency, diagnosis of significant cognitive deficits, or identification of contraindicated pharmaceutical use.
-In addition, the CLNM care coordinator should consider changes in a member's housing, social supports or other nonmedical services that would provide additional supports.
+CLNM care coordinators should also consider changes in a member's housing, social supports or other nonmedical services that would impact a member's care or wellbeing.